 Adapt — remix, transform, and build upon the material for any purpose, even commercially.

-You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You must give appropriate credit, provide a link to the license, and indicate where changes were made.
+You may do so in any reasonable manner, but in no way that suggests the licensor endorses you or your use.

 We also strongly recommend the following text to accompany the publication of the HDI dataset, particularly in print publications: